Netcentric/vault-upgrade-hook/README.md

 ## Feature Overview

 - installation mode "always" to execute on every package installation
-- installation mode "onChange" to execute only new and changed actions
+- installation mode "on_change" to execute only new and changed actions
 - minimum dependencies
 - flexible API for custom action functionality
 - convention over configuration, but still many options